About Matthew…

 Image by Nancy Borowick for The New York Times

-Matthew Levey is a seasoned education leader and entrepreneur.
-In 2014 he founded the International Charter School (ICS) in Brooklyn.
-In just five years ICS grew from a concept to serving over 400 students and employing more than 60 professionals.
-Successfully generating and managing a $10 million annual budget, Levey did not require significant philanthropy to operate ICS.
-He was cited by education reporter Eliza Shapiro as one of a “few local charter leaders explicitly invested in creating more diverse schools.”
+In 2014 he founded of the International Charter School (ICS) in Brooklyn.
+In five years, ICS grew from an idea into a thriving K–8 school serving more than 400 students and employing over 60 educators and professionals.
+The school operated on a $10 million annual budget without relying on significant philanthropic subsidy.
+The New York Times described Levey as one of the “few local charter leaders explicitly invested in creating more diverse schools.”

-Upon completing his undergraduate studies Levey was appointed as a Foreign Service Officer with the US State Department.
-Over his career he was posted to Ecuador, Romania, Bosnia and the Czech Republic.
-In Washington he served as an analyst in the Bureau of Intelligence and Research.
-Levey speaks Spanish and Romanian.
+Earlier in his career, Levey served as a Foreign Service Officer with the U.S. State Department, with postings in Ecuador, Romania, Bosnia, and the Czech Republic.
+In Washington, he worked as an analyst in the Bureau of Intelligence and Research.
+He speaks Spanish and Romanian.